iomesh/docs/docs/advanced-functions/localpv-manager.md

         ```shell
         kubectl get pvc iomesh-localpv-hostpath-pvc
         ```
-      You will see the PVC in a `Pending` state as the `volumeBindingMode` of StorageClass is configured as `WaitForFirstConsumer`, and only when the Pod is bound to this PVC, the corresponding PV will be created on the node to which the pod is scheduled, and the status of this PVC will become `Bound`.
+      You will see the PVC in the `Pending` state because `volumeBindingMode` in its StorageClass has been configured as `WaitForFirstConsumer`.
+When this PVC is bound to a pod, the corresponding PV will be created on the node where the pod resides, and at this time, the PVC will be in the `Bound` state.

         ```shell
         NAME                          STATUS    VOLUME   CAPACITY   ACCESS MODES   STORAGECLASS               AGE